kalinchuk/scelbi/README.md

 The parts list can be found [here](https://github.com/schlae/replica-datanetics).

-Most of the parts can be sourced for many of the online hobby stores or eBay so I won't include them here but you can find key components in the list below.
+Most of the parts can be sourced from many of the online hobby stores or eBay so I won't include them here but you can find key components in the list below.

 | Part     | Quantity | Source |
 | ----------------|---------------------|---|